-Courses dropped during the first three days of the four week session will not appear on the transcript as attempted classes.
-Courses dropped from the fourth day through the third week will be assigned a grade of W. No course drop(s) or complete withdrawals from class(es) may occur after the third week of the four-week summer session.
+Courses dropped on the first day of the four week session will not appear on the transcript as attempted classes.
+Courses dropped from the second day through the third week will be assigned a grade of W. No course drop(s) or complete withdrawals from class(es) may occur after the third week of the four-week summer session.
 No course may be dropped once officially completed.
 Please refer to the current Class Schedule or the Registrar's Office for specific dates.

-Intersession/Winter Session: Add - First day of class

-Drop - First day through 50% of class completion.
+Intersession/Winter Session: Add - First day of class Drop - First day through 50% of class completion.